 In this article, Changelly will explain what blockchain is and tell you about it in simple words.

 What Is Blockchain Technology?

-A blockchain is a system of devices are distributed over the database and are not connected to a common server.
+A blockchain is a system of devices that are distributed over the database and are not connected to a common server.
 This database stores an ever-growing list of ordered records called blocks.
 Each block contains a timestamp and a link to the previous block.

 The use of encryption ensures that users can change only those parts of the blockchain that they “own” in the sense that they have private keys, without which writing to the file is impossible.
 In addition, encryption provides synchronization of copies of a distributed blockchain for all users.
-You can also find out what is a node in blockchain by reading this article.

 How Does Blockchain Work?